daos-stack/daos/docs/QSG/setup_suse.md

 - password-less ssh configured
 - pdsh installed (or some other means of running multiple remote commands in parallel)
 - server nodes should also have [IOMMU enabled](https://docs.daos.io/v2.0/admin/predeployment_check/#enable-iommu-optional).
-- Set the shell variables as outlined below (recomended)
+- Set the shell variables as outlined below (recommended)

 ## Setting the shell variables

-For the use of the commands outlined in this guide, the following shell variables will need to be defined:
+For the use of the commands outlined in this QSG, the following shell variables will need to be defined:

 - ADMIN\_NODE